SRGSSR/pillarbox-android/pillarbox-ui/docs/README.md

 - `ScaleMode.Fit` : Fit player content to the parent container and keep aspect ratio.
 - `ScaleMode.Fill` : Fill player content to the parent container.
 - `ScaleMode.Crop` : Crop player content inside the parent container and keep aspect ratio.
 Content outside the parent container will be clipped.
-- `ScaleMode.Zoom`: Like _Crop_ but doesn't clip content to the parent container.
-Useful for fullscreen mode

 ### Listen to player states